jarviscanada/jarvis_data_eng_AhmadSalaymeh/SQL/README.md

 ```

-12.How can you output a list of all members, including the individual who recommended them (if any), without using any joins?
-Ensure that there are no duplicates in the list, and that each firstname + surname pairing is formatted as a column and ordered.
+12.How can you output a list of all members who have recommended another member?
+Ensure that there are no duplicates in the list, and that results are ordered by (surname, firstname).
 ```sql
 select
   distinct mem.firstname,